Children ‘don’t deserve’ teacher strikes, says education secretary

 Children ‘don’t deserve’ disruption of teachers’ strikes, says education secretary

-Government will help keep ‘as many schools open as possible’, says Gillian Keegan
+Government wants ‘as many schools as possible’ to stay open during seven days of strikes from 1 February, says Gillian Keegan

 Education secretary Gillian Keegan says children “don’t deserve” the disruption set to hit schools next month after teachers voted in favour of strike action in a bitter dispute over pay.